Head to LA Pride to See Headliners Mariah Carey and Megan Thee Stallion

 What do I do after the Parade?

-At the end of the Parade’s yellow brick road there’s Pride Village, a street fair on Hollywood Boulevard between Cahuenga and Vine.
-There will be a bar and beer garden, community vendors, two stages of DJs and performances, and a whole ass Ferris Wheel.
-It runs just about all day, from 11 am to 10 pm at night and entrance is free and open to everyone.
+At the end of the Parade’s yellow brick road there’s Pride Village, a street fair on Hollywood Boulevard between Vine St. and Gower.
+There will be delicious food and drinks, two entertainment stages, a local vendor market, and plenty of dancing courtesy of DJ Couples Therapy and Gay Asstrology.
+It runs just about all day, from 12 pm to 8 pm, and entry is free and open to everyone.
 The goal, according to Garth, is for “All of those community experiences to bring Pride to life in Hollywood.”

 Is there a festival too?

-On June 11, there’s Pride in the Park, a massive all-day party featuring music, activities, exhibitions, vendors, food, and plenty of drinks.
+On June 9 and 10, there’s LA Pride in the Park, a massive two-day party featuring music, activities, exhibitions, vendors, food, and plenty of drinks.
+There are single-day tickets and Weekend Passes available with VIP options for every comfort level.
+You can even rent a locker if you want a secure place to charge your phone.
 It’s at LA State Historic Park in Chinatown, and you should definitely take public transit to this one too.

 Do I need a ticket?

 Yes, tickets are available online.
-General Admission is $60, and VIP runs either $200 or $300.
-That extra cash gets you access to a couple of special viewing areas, a VIP entrance, a VIP lounge, premium food vendors, and—best of all—luxury bathrooms.
+General Admission for the weekend is $169, and VIP runs $589.
+That extra cash gets you access to a couple of special viewing areas, a VIP entrance, a VIP lounge, premium food vendors, and, best of all, luxury bathrooms.
+Single-day tickets are $99 for Friday and $349 for VIP, while Saturday will cost you $139 for General Admission and $369 for VIP.

 There’s so much more.
-West Hollywood, for example, is having its own Pride festival, a street fair with a stage and a parade, this weekend from June 3-5.
+West Hollywood, for example, is having its own Pride festival, a street fair with a stage, and Sunday’s parade, this weekend from June 2-4.
+This will include the annual Dyke March and Women’s Freedom Festival.

 The most important thing, says Garth, is to remember that “Pride doesn’t look like any one experience, and it doesn’t belong to any one neighborhood.”
-Everyone is welcome.
+Everyone is welcome, and there are events for all!